Continental Bike Tires

 When out on the bike you need bicycle tires and tubes you can trust.
 The quality, speed and overall brilliance you get from continental bike tires is very hard to match.

-Whether you are looking for an ultra slick race triathlon tire or something a bit more rugged you don’t have to go any further than continental bicycle tires.
+Whether you are looking for an ultra slick race triathlon tire, tubular tires for triathlon or something a bit more rugged you don’t have to go any further than continental bicycle tires.
 Prices vary for these bike tires and range from 20 dollars upwards.
 It just depends on what you want the tires for really.

-But one things for certain.
-If you need a tire you can rely on then continental are top of the list.
+But one thing is for certain.
+If you need a tire you can rely on then continental is top of the list.

 Continental Bike Tires – Which one’s for you

 Your bike tires are the last point of contact between you and the road so you need something you can trust.
 There is nothing worse than going around a corner on you way to a personal best – in the rain – and you get that awful feeling as the bike starts to slip out from under you.

 Continental Grand Prix Attack/Force Combo Pack

 Continental have changed the game again with the introduction of the Attack/Force combo pack.
 Sold as a set, the front tire – the Attack has a softer stickier tire compound.
 This in itself will give you more confidence cornering at higher speeds due to the increased grip.
 Made up of a 4-ply casing and having a 22mm cross section the Attack is lighter on the road and will give you lower wind resistance.